Accounting in Everyday Life

 Benefits of Unit Cost Analysis

 I worked for Monsanto in the Agricultural division as a young accounting assistant.
 I was transferred from corporate to agricultural, entering a whole new world.
-At that time, the agricultural division was the most profitable division in the organization.
-What made it a new world for me is that there were no computers.
+At that time, the agricultural division was the most profitable part of the organization.
+What made it a new world for me was that there were no computers within this accounting department.

 My first responsibility was to compose the domestic gross profit statement.
-I asked where I could find the computer to begin setting up the spreadsheet.
+I asked where to find the computer so I could begin setting up the spreadsheet.
 My boss laughed and handed me a columnar pad with thirteen columns and a calculator.

-Each month I would use a 20-pound report for each product and transfer the respective products gross sales, freight, quantity sold and cost related expense onto my paper.
-I would calculate the sales and cost unit by product, add up all the information and produce a gross profit statement.
-During this process, I needed to clearly explain why any sales or cost unit deviated from budget down to $.005.
+Each month, I used a 20-pound report for each product and transferred the respective product's gross sales, freight, quantity sold, and cost-related expenses onto my paper.
+I calculated the sales and cost unit by product, added all the information, and produced a gross profit statement.
+During this process, I needed to explain why any sales or cost unit deviated from budget to $.005.

 I realized I was the computer.
-In this accounting environment, the belief was that computers are good, but people are smarter.
+In this accounting environment, the belief was that computers are good, but people are more intelligent.
 A spreadsheet can't tell you why.
-And to know why, you have to understand the nature and components of unit cost.
+To know why, you must understand the nature and components of unit cost.

 · Fixed costs - depreciation, monthly rents, organizational cost allocations, and any cost incurred whether or not production occurs; and